 Humble persons realize that all wisdom and teaching comes from God, even if God happens to be instructing others through their mouths.
-They know that the applause ultimately is for Him, and they are glad to redirect it back to Him as Mary does when she is praised by her cousin Elizabeth (Luke 1: 42-55).
+Humble leaders realize that all authority and power come from God, who is merely exercising his sovereignty through them.
+Such people realize that the honor and applause ultimately is for God, and they are glad to redirect it back to Him as Mary does when she is praised by her cousin Elizabeth (Luke 1: 42-55).

 The posturing of the proud is nothing more than compensation for their own insecurity.
 The pathetic emperor cannot see what is perfectly plain to everyone else–namely, that he has no clothes.

 The humble, on the other hand, are secure in the love of God and therefore have no need of pomp and circumstance.
 They are not afraid to look at their own littleness, for they clearly see the greatness of a God who is not a competitor, but a loving Father.

 This post focuses on pride, one of the seven deadly or capital sins, and how this spiritual disease was the undoing of the proud Pharisees.
 It is offered as a reflection upon the readings for the 31st Sunday in Ordinary Time, liturgical cycle A — Malachi 1:14-2:2, 8-10, Psalm 131:1-3, I Thessalonians 2:7-9;13; Matthew 23:1-12.

 To read more about the antidote to the disease of Pride, read “Humility Opens Doors”